pythonnortheast/dojo/2013-09-12/README.md

 [Conway's game of life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).

-Two out of the three teams produced some working code and the third team was very close.
+Two out of the three teams produced some working code and the third team (team 2) was very close.
 If you fancy finishing it fork it and off you go!